 Notebooks documentation Best Practices

-With a combination of documentation and code, Notebooks are a wonderful tool for making your analysis more understandable and reproducible - for yourself and your colleagues, as well as others.
+Combining documentation and code, notebooks are a wonderful tool to make your analysis more understandable, shareable, and reproducible - for yourself, your colleagues, and others.
 To make the most of the documentation tools in a notebook, follow the Best Practices suggestions below.

 1. Use collapsible headings to streamline information

-Collapsible headings are exactly what they sounds like: sub-section markdown cells nested under a heading will be collapsed.
-To use collapsible headings, click on the downward-facing gray arrow at the left of the markdown cell to collapse the sections under that heading.
-The saved notebook will save these states.
+Collapsible headings are exactly what they sound like: sub-section Markdown cells nested under a heading.
+To use collapsible headings, click on the downward-facing gray arrow at the left of the Markdown cell to collapse the sections under that heading.
+The saved Notebook will save these states.

-You can use this to hide optional information, for example, see the screenshots by expanding the collapsed section below:
+You can use collapsible headings to hide optional information.
+For example, see the screenshots by expanding the collapsed section below:

 This collapsed section includes code that won't run unless you first expand the section.

-Note that the section automatically expands if you run the top markdown cell (the one in the screenshot above).
+Note: The section automatically expands if you run the top Markdown cell (the one in the screenshot above).
 This means that if you use the "Run all" commands, the hidden cells will run:

 2. Include a documentation reference key

-It is useful to use consistent formatting and include a reference key to help users navigate your notebook.
-Using a consistent formatting for code, additional information, tips, etc. will make your notebooks work well together, and will make it easier to maintain good documentation across all work.
+Format consistently and include a reference key to help users navigate your notebook.
+Using consistent formatting for code, additional information, tips, etc. will help your notebooks work well together, and make it easier to maintain good documentation across all work.